aframevr/aframe/docs/core/globals.md

 ---

 A-Frame exposes its public interface through the `window.AFRAME` browser global.
-This same interface is also exposed when you import aframe (`import AFRAME from 'aframe`).
+This same interface is also exposed when you import aframe (`import AFRAME from 'aframe'`).

 ## `AFRAME` Properties